ChefTom/eq-effects/08_governance_floor/01_identity_and_audit.md

 ## Overview

-EQ Effects treats each mathematical task as a governed entity with identity and traceability.
+Identity and Audit define how each computational task is uniquely identified and fully traceable throughout its lifecycle.

 ---

+## Purpose

+To provide:

+- a consistent identity for each task
+- a complete record of transformations and execution
+- traceability from input to output

+---

 ## Identity

-Each task is assigned a unique identity that tracks:
+Each task is assigned a unique identity that represents:

-- origin of intent
-- evolution of the mathematical object
+- the Mathematical Object
+- its associated context
-- execution history
+- its execution history

+This identity persists across:

+- modifications
+- executions
+- result generation

 ---

-## Audit
+## Audit Record

 The system records:

+- input definitions (conceptual and structured)
 - assumptions and constraints
-- transformations of equations
+- transformations of the Mathematical Object
-- method and library selection
+- method and library selection (high-level)
-- execution pathways
+- execution stages
-- result generation
+- output generation

 ---

-## Properties
+## Characteristics

-- **Traceable**: every step can be inspected
-- **Reproducible**: results can be regenerated
-- **Transparent**: decisions are visible, not hidden
+- immutable record of events
+- structured and inspectable
+- consistent across executions

 ---

+## System Behavior

+The system:

+- assigns identity at object creation
+- records all relevant actions
+- links outputs to their originating state

+---

-## Purpose
+## Importance

-Governance ensures that:
+Identity and audit are critical for:

-- results are trustworthy
+- validating results
-- processes are explainable
+- tracing errors
+- ensuring reproducibility
-- scientific and engineering standards are upheld
+- maintaining scientific and engineering rigor

-This is essential for research, validation, and real-world application.
+---

+## Outcome

+Each computation is associated with a **complete and traceable record**, ensuring that results are both explainable and verifiable.